-All teachers keep a log of unsuitable behaviour requiring either a verbal warning, yellow or red card.
-There are separate records made of incidents that occur on the playground and of those that are more serious, including discrimination.
-We aim to be inclusive and supportive of all children in vulnerable groups and monitor behaviour logs to ensure that any patterns are identified and addressed.
+All staff log unsuitable behaviour requiring either a verbal warning, yellow or red card onto CPOMS and ensure they are uploaded under the appropriate category.
+There are separate categories on CPOMS that may be considered more serious, including discrimination.
+We aim to be inclusive and supportive of all children in vulnerable groups and CPOMS to ensure that any patterns are identified and addressed.